 Formed from the merger of Avianca from Columbia and TACA from El Salvador in 2004, Avianca Holdings has headquarters in Bogota and several subsidiaries including Avianca Peru, which provides domestic flights between most of Peru's major cities.
 Luggage allowances on board Avianca flights include:

-- Hand luggage: One piece, up to 10 kilograms (22 pounds) with a sum of its external dimensions (height + width + depth) not exceeding 115 centimeters.
+- Hand luggage: One piece, up to 10 kilograms (22 pounds) with a sum of its external dimensions (height + width + depth) not exceeding 115 centimeters (45 inches).
 A small personal item is also allowed.

 Headquartered in Lima, Peruvian Airlines was founded in 2007 and provides flight routes to Arequipa, Cusco, Iquitos, Juaja, Piura, Pucallpa, Tacna, and Tarapoto in Peru and La Paz in Bolivia.
 Baggage allowances for Peruvian Airlines flights include: